SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

       - uses the sdk 4.1 version
       - started via crontab job that run system_init.sh at boot
       - rtsp-seek-server.sh a script that was created to restart on crash
-      - pipelien writes frames to a RAMDISK file (image.pgm),
+      - pipeline writes frames to a RAMDISK file (image.pgm),
       - image/pgm served separately by imgserv on port 2105 to SV
    - NEW
       - uses the sdk 4.4 version